porsche-design-system/porsche-design-system/packages/components/src/components/layout/button-group/button-group.usage.md

 # Button Group

 ## When to use
-  • Use a Button Group it makes sense to offer two or more actions at once.
+  • Use a Button Group to consistently align two or more buttons at once.

 ---